The following resources can help you as you plan to move your courses online. We will add resources and update as we can so please check back.

 This presentation from Kristen Bourgault at Quinnipiac University's School of Education is designed to guide faculty to quickly transition to an online format.

-This document will walk you through basic criteria and explanations for teaching online, including technology, teaching presence, setting expectations, student interaction, and providing feedback.
+Basic criteria and explanations for teaching online, including technology, teaching presence, setting expectations, student interaction, and providing feedback.

-This document will walk you through best practices for designing and facilitating engaging online discussions.
+Best practices for designing and facilitating engaging online discussions.

 A step-by-step guide for planning, creating, and facilitating an online meeting using Blackboard Collaborate Ultra.
 Also review the Collaborate Ultra support articles and the Web Conferencing Event Guidelines.